 Online learning in schools is option, helping struggling students a priority in new order

-Families fearing they might have to send their children back to in-person classes despite their coronavirus concerns can rest easier.
+Parents fearing they might have to send their children back to in-person classes despite their coronavirus concerns can relax.

-The Department of Education on Monday released a new emergency order for second semester that keeps live remote classes available as an option, along with the funding that allows school districts to provide the model.
-Schools would be expected to continue face-to-face classes, as the state previously required.
+The Department of Education on Monday released a new emergency order that keeps live, remote classes available as an option for the second semester of classes, along with the funding that allows school districts to provide it along with in-person instruction.
+Schools will be expected to continue face-to-face classes through the end of the school year, as the state previously required.

-At the same time, the state made clear that schools must provide plans for how they will tackle learning shortfalls that students face.
-Several districts have reported high percentages of children in online courses earning at least one failing grade.
+“The message is schools are open,” Gov. Ron DeSantis said during a news conference at a Kissimmee elementary school, his first in over a month.“We are not going to abandon your child.
+We are not going to abandon you.
+We are still offering parents to make a choice.”

+DeSantis used the order to underscore his philosophy of reopening the state, which is nearing 1 million coronavirus cases, and said closing schools in March due to COVID-19 concern was the “biggest public health blunder in modern American history.”
+He then called those who continue to back school closures “flat earthers” and said Florida will have “no lock-downs, no fines and no school closures” in the future.

 The order requires schools to alert parents if their children are not “making adequate progress” in their online classes, and would have the children transition to in-person learning unless their parents opt out of that choice.

-DeSantis and education commissioner Richard Corcoran are holding a press conference in Kissimmee to discuss the details.
-This story will be updated after they are done speaking.

-The approaches could include changing a student’s assignment, or providing academic interventions aimed at getting them back on track.
+Miami-Dade Superintendent Alberto Carvalho said on Nov.
+18 that the district is tracking grade inflation.
+More students earned A’s this year compared to 2019-20, but there are more students receiving D’s and F’s, too.

+Chronic absenteeism, defined as students absent more than 10 days, is also on the rise, especially for students in grades 6-12.
+The issue is more apparent in students who choose to attend school in-person.

-To that end, districts and charter schools will be required to submit and receive approval of “intervention plans” in reading and math that target students’ expanded learning needs.
+The state order will require districts and charter schools to submit and receive approval of “intervention plans” in reading and math that target students’ expanded learning needs.
 Schools that do not expect to continue offering the “innovative” e-learning systems will not have to turn in a plan.

 “Any plans for interventions that will continue into Summer 2021 for students with widening grade-level deficiencies must be identified in Spring Intervention Plans,” the order states.